tedneward/Azgaarnoth/Creatures/Gnolls.md

 # Gnolls
 Gnolls are feral humanoids that attack settlements along the frontiers and borderlands of civilization without warning, slaughtering their victims and devouring their flesh.
+Gnolls are infamous among "civilized" nations for their brutality and demonic heritage.
+For the most part, they earned their reputation honestly.
+Many gnoll packs are indeed aggressive and have a demonic side to their affairs.
+Typically they worship the demon lord Yeenoghu.
+They also tend to be rather aggressive and are still mistrusted and avoided.
+To them, the pack is more important than anything else.

 > Jump to: [Gnoll](Gnolls.md#gnoll) | [Gnoll Pack Lord](Gnolls.md#gnoll-pack-lord) | [Gnoll Fang of Yeenoghu](Gnolls.md#gnoll-fang-of-yeenoghu) | [Flind](Gnolls.md#flind) | [Gnoll Flesh Gnawer](Gnolls.md#gnoll-flesh-gnawer) | [Gnoll Hunter](Gnolls.md#gnoll-hunter) | [Gnoll Witherling](Gnolls.md#gnoll-witherling) | [Gnoll Headhunter](Gnolls.md#gnoll-headhunter) | [Gnoll Hunt Master](Gnolls.md#gnoll-hunt-master)